JessKaria/JessKaria/README.md

 - 👋 Hi, I’m @JessKaria, I am a FE Developer at Gousto

-- 📫 How to reach me jesskaria.com
+- 📫 Co-founder at baucebrothers.com

 <!---
 JessKaria/JessKaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.